Whale Watching in Antarctica

 Humpback whales migrate thousands of miles to their feeding ground in the Southern Ocean, yet nothing is known about how these whales find the krill that they consume.
 WHOI’s ground-breaking research aims to understand how global warming, which is impacting the distribution and volume of krill in our oceans, will affect large whale populations.

-All guests will have the opportunity to participate as the scientists on board track whales and collect data.
-In addition to ongoing briefings on the study’s progress, there will also be a panel discussion on The Future of the Antarctic.
-The panel will feature the WHOI team, the Island Sky’s on-board whale expert Annette Bombosch PhD, and special guest Peter Neill, the founding Director of the World Ocean Observatory.
+Citizen Science provides you with the opportunity to participate as a scientist on board, assisting with the tracking of whales, collecting data and reporting on natural phenomena.
+In addition to ongoing briefings on the study’s progress, there will also be a panel discussion on The Future of the Antarctic Ecosystem.
+The panel will feature the WHOI team, alongside the Hebridean Sky’s own on-board marine biologist and whale expert, Annette Bombosch PhD.

 Along the way, you will also explore the spectacular Antarctic Peninsula, enjoying Zodiac cruises and shore landings in search of seals and penguins.
 Marvel at immense glaciers, snow-capped peaks and floating icebergs and uncover the history of Antarctic exploration with your expedition team.